-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 “It would seem weird for someone who wants to build part of a border wall to not express their preference for candidates who support the building of said wall, especially when their opponent opposes it,” Cramer added.
 “Again, I remember when political expression was championed by journalism.
 Oh well, maybe that’s why Congress has a more favorable rating among Americans than reporters.”

-Raini Brunson, a spokesperson for the U.S. Army Corps of Engineers, declined to address Cramer’s criticisms, noting that the government’s $400 million award to Fisher in December remains under investigation by the Pentagon’s inspector general.
+Raini Brunson, a spokeswoman for the U.S. Army Corps of Engineers, declined to address Cramer’s criticisms, noting that the government’s $400 million award to Fisher in December remains under investigation by the Pentagon’s inspector general.
 The audit was triggered after Democratic lawmakers raised concerns that Trump, Cramer and others inappropriately attempted to steer contracts to Fisher.

 Brunson said the agency follows the procurement process established by federal law.